 Chris maintains an active pro bono practice, including work on behalf of seniors — for which he and his team received the Justice Walker Pro Bono Award — as well as for veterans and Kids in Need of Defense (KIND), an organization that focuses on unaccompanied and separated children’s rights in the US.

-Chris currently serves on the firm’s Associates Committee.
+Chris also served on the firm’s Associates Committee from 2011-2024.

 Chris' experience includes representing: